 Our team, which goes by the name of Team 5, is made up of five motivated and energetic students from different academic backgrounds and nationalities.
-Our members include Sonia Gupta, Michał Piotr Mamos, Krijn Blommestijn, Kylian Dallongeville, and Maximilian Frieder Paulsen.
+Our members include Sonia Gupta, Michał Piotr Mamos, Krijn Blommestijn, Kylian Dallongeville, and Maximilian Frieder Paulsen (see Table 1).